-A motivating example is the estimation of the effect of job training support on residents' earnings in social sciences.
-Figure \ref{fig:setting} presents the data used in this example.
-Each local government had follow-up data on the support provided to residents.
-Owing to the limited number of subjects (or samples) and covariates (or features), a single local government may not obtain reliable estimation results.
-If the data for the residents of each local government could be centralized to increase the sample size, the effect of support could be estimated with less random error.
-Moreover, if the medical information of residents held by hospitals could be centralized to increase the number of covariates, the treatment effect could be estimated with less bias.
-A similar discussion can be made, for example, in the estimation of drug effects using distributed data in the field of medical sciences.
-However, sharing residents' data is difficult owing to privacy concerns.
-A method for estimating treatment effects from distributed data with privacy preservation may solve this problem.
+In the social sciences, a motivating example is the estimation of the effect of job training support on residents' incomes.
+Fig. \ref{fig:setting} presents the data used in this example.
+Each local government has statistics on follow-up support provided to residents.
+A single local government may not obtain reliable estimation results owing to the limited number of subjects (or samples) and covariates (or features).
+The effect of support may be estimated with less random error if data from residents of each local government could be centralized to increase the sample size, Moreover, if hospital-held medical information on residents could be centralized to increase the number of covariates, the treatment effect might be estimated with less bias.
+A similar discussion may be had in the medical sciences, for example, when estimating pharmacological effects using distributed data.
+However, due to privacy issues, sharing residents' data is difficult.
+This difficulty might be solved by developing a method for estimating treatment effects from distributed data while maintaining privacy.

-The development of federated learning has the potential to develop causal inference methods with privacy preservation.
-However, most studies related to federated learning have focused on regression or classification, with few focusing on statistical causal inference.
-Moreover, the methods proposed in the latter studies are based on specific parametric models and estimate treatment effects from the data where subjects are distributed.
-To the best of our knowledge, no method has been proposed to address statistical causal inference on private data where not only subjects but also covariates are distributed.
-Developing statistical causal inference methods for such distributed data would allow for estimation with less random error and bias.
+The development of federated learning provides the potential to develop causal inference methods with privacy preservation.
+However, most studies related to federated learning have focused on regression or classification, with few studies focusing on statistical causal inference.
+Moreover, the methods proposed in subsequent investigations have been based on specific parametric models and estimated treatment effects from data where subjects were distributed.
+To the best of our knowledge, no method has been proposed to address statistical causal inference on private data where not only subjects but also covariates were distributed.
+Developing statistical causal inference methods for such distributed data would reduce random error and bias in estimates.